 • Beer, wine, arak, vodka, gin, whisky, and rum

-• Fruits – any time of day or night
+• Fruit basket – any time of day or night

 • All linens, including towels

-• Services of a Western Group Leader on boat
+• Services of two Western Group Leaders on boat

 • Services of Captain and Crew